Aias00/istio.io/content/en/docs/releases/contribute/_index.md

 - The English original content is in the `en` folder.
 - The Mandarin translation is in the `zh` folder.
 - The Ukrainian translation is in the `uk` folder.
+- The Japanese translation is in the `ja` folder.

 Learn more in the following guides: